department-of-veterans-affairs/vagov-content/pages/life-insurance/plans.md

 ## 5-year level premium term

+**Plan details:**

-A 5 year level premium term life insurance policy gives you low-cost life insurance when you're young.
+- Gives you low-cost life insurance when you're young.
 As you age, your premium payments for this policy increase.

-**Plan details:**

 - Available on all programs except those that start with "J," "JR," "JS"
 - This is a term life insurance plan.
 A term life insurance plan means that you're only covered for a specific amount of time (a "term").
 After the term ends, you can choose to renew your coverage.
 - Can be renewed every five years (5 year term)